-- Develop cost estimate as part of financing work under 8-B - Develop incremental plan to finance and create the infrastructure needed to establish an ECIDS - Distribution to Regional Economic Develop Council, local chambers of commerce, and CCR&R's - infographics are distributed to RED-Cs, state, CCRRs, and local chambers of commerce - Develop the legislative proposal. - Submit proposal to Governor's Office. - Develop Social Impact Bond Proposal for ECAC consideration. - A data analysis of workforce compensation using The Aspire Registry workforce data has been completed and recommendations have been developed and shared with the Governor's Office. - ECAC recommendations for the Governor's Office to increase participation and funding for the Aspire Registry and QUALITYstarsNY - Increased number of new partnerships have been established to use existing resources effectively - ECAC recommendations for the Gov Office to increase participation and funding for the Aspire Registry and QUALITYstarsNY - Increased number of new partnerships have been established to use existing resources effectively - The total amount of active Aspire Registry accounts has increased by 15%. - ECAC has developed recommendations for the Governor's Office to increase participation and funding for the Aspire Registry and QUALITYstarsNY. - The total amount of active Aspire Registry accounts has increased by 15%. - ECAC has developed recommendations for the Governor's Office to increase participation and funding for the Aspire Registry and QUALITYstarsNY. - Recommendations to address barriers to blending and braiding funding have been developed.
+Progress Indicators Year One Year Two Year Three - Identify technical assistance resources. - Develop cost estimate as part of financing work under 8-B. - 10-year plan to fully implement strategies has - A fiscal analysis of current allocations has been conducted. - Develop incremental plan to finance and create the infrastructure needed to establish an ECIDS. been submitted to the Governor's Office.
+QUALITYstarsNY - Clearly identify what the parameters are needed for the two tax credits - Enhanced Child and Dependent Care Tax Credit and the Credit to Support CCR&Rs. - Distribution to Regional Economic Develop Council, local chambers of commerce, and CCR&R's.
+Infographics are distributed to RED-Cs, state, CCRRs, and local chambers of commerce.
+Develop the legislative proposal. participation has been increased to 13% overall.
+Aspire Registry funding has become self-sufficient due to policy recommendations, increased participation, and the implementation of the - Meet with the NYS Tax and Finance Office of Tax Policy Analysis (OTPA) to get information on decision on how to proceed. - Submit proposal to Governor's Office.
+Develop Social Impact Bond Proposal for ECAC consideration.
+A data analysis of workforce compensation using The Aspire Registry new funding strategies.
+Aspire Registry funding has become self-sufficient due to policy recommendations, increased participation, and - Develop potential research questions to determine the role for the Pyramid Model. workforce data has been completed and recommendations have been developed and shared with the Governor's Office. the implementation of the new funding strategies. - Essential public resources have been identified in order to increase participation in the Aspire Registry. - ECAC recommendations for the Governor's Office to increase participation and funding for the Aspire Registry and QUALITYstarsNY. - Essential public resources have been identified in order to increase participation in the - Increased number of new partnerships have been established to use existing resources effectively. - Aspire Registry.
+Develop return on investment research on Pyramid Model. - ECAC recommendations for the Governor's Office to increase participation and funding for the Aspire - Develop the research questions needed to establish return on investment research needed for developing a social impact bond proposal for the Pyramid Model.
+Registry and QUALITYstarsNY.
+Increased number of new partnerships have been established to use existing resources effectively.
+The total amount of active Aspire Registry accounts has increased by 15%.
+ECAC has developed recommendations for the Governor's Office to increase participation and funding for the Aspire Registry and QUALITYstarsNY.
+The total amount of active Aspire Registry accounts has increased by 15%.
+ECAC has developed recommendations for the Governor's Office to increase participation and funding for the Aspire Registry and QUALITYstarsNY.